survivejs/react-book/manuscript/drafts/asset_management.md

 ## Installing the url-loader

-`npm install url-loader --save-dev` will install the loader that can convert resolved paths as Base64 strings.
+`npm i url-loader --save-dev` will install the loader that can convert resolved paths as Base64 strings.
 As mentioned in other sections of this cookbook webpack will resolve "url()" statements in your CSS as any other require or import statements.
 This means that if we test on image file extensions for this loader we can run them through it.

 ```javascript
 var path = require('path');